Namita Thapar

 Namita Thapar (née Mehta; born 21 March 1977) is an Indian entrepreneur, business executive, and angel investor.
 She is the Executive director of Emcure Pharmaceuticals.
-She has also been a prominent investor in Shark Tank India investing in over 100 companies.
+She has also been an investor in Shark Tank India investing in over 100 companies.
 She is also the founder of Thapar Entrepreneur Academy.

 Early life and education

 Namita is the daughter of businessman Satish Ramanlal Mehta.
 She completed her MBA from Duke University's Fuqua School of Business in 2001 and is a Chartered Accountant from ICAI.

 Career

 After completing her MBA, she ventured to the US, to take the role of Business Finance head at Guidant Corporation.
 Later, she relocated to India, where she took the role of CFO at Emcure Pharmaceuticals.